 If you have an existing paid subscription, you can make changes to your subscription using the customer portal.

 Blocknative’s plans deliver real-time notifications based on your priority.
 Often, several users are watching for the same event, so we deliver that event to the highest priority tier customers first.
-Priority can make a difference in your latency performance if you are watching something popular like Uniswap or Pancakeswap, especially during high transaction volume, i.e. network congestion, periods.
+Priority can make a difference in your latency performance if you are watching something popular like Uniswap, especially during high transaction volume, i.e. network congestion, periods.

 Unfortunately, we only offer custom plans for our Leader customers.
 If you are interested in our tailored pricing options, you can contact our sales team.